tolomea/django-data-browser/README.rst

         def my_field(self, request, qs):
             return qs.annotate(my_field=Cast(..., output_field=IntegerField()))

+WARNING: annotated aggregations will produce misleading results when further aggregated in the Data Browser.

 It is important that the decorated annotation function name and the annotated queryset field name match.